opencoca/RIAC-snapCloud/README.md

 # RIAC-snapCloud

 RIAC-snapCloud Docker image is a self-contained package that includes all the components for running snapCloud within a Docker container.
-This allows for easy deployment and consistent operation across different environments.
-Pull the image from the Docker registry and run it to get started with snap Cloud.
+RIAC-Snap! is a programming language that is suitable for use with students of all ages.
+It allows users to easily create interactive programs and applications using a block-based interface that is intuitive and user-friendly.
+With RIAC-Snap!, students and teachers can build a wide range of projects, including games, simulations, animations, and more.

+Not only is RIAC-Snap! a great tool for introducing computer science to students of any age, but it also helps them develop their problem-solving and critical thinking abilities.
+As they work on projects and learn programming concepts, students and teachers can expand their skills and knowledge in a fun and engaging way.

+In addition to its educational value, RIAC-Snap! also has a thriving community of users who share and collaborate on projects.
+This provides a wealth of resources and inspiration for students and teachers to draw upon as they work on their own projects.
+From beginner to advanced, RIAC-Snap! offers something for everyone in the world of computer science.

 =======

 #RAIC-snapCloud v0.0.1 Arm version

 RIAC-snapCloud is a Docker image that contains everything you need to run snapCloud within a Docker container.
 This makes it easy to deploy snapCloud in a variety of environments, as you can simply pull the image from the Docker registry and run it to get started.